strawberrycode/SafariOauthLogin/README.md

 # SafariOauthLogin
-SFSafariViewController and OAuth: a simple login example with Instagram
+SFSafariViewController and OAuth: a simple login example with Instagram on iOS, written in Swift 2

 ## The 3-steps install